Standoff ends with man wanted for battery, protective order violations placed in custody

 Marshals said the suspect, 24-year-old Joshua Crier, barricaded himself inside a motel room and made threatening comments about hurting himself before BRPD and SWAT teams took over.

-No law enforcement officers were injured during the standoff, but Crier was taken from the scene in an ambulance after he received a self-inflicted gunshot wound.
+No law enforcement officers were injured during the standoff, but Crier was taken from the scene in an ambulance after he shot himself.

 He was taken to the hospital to be treated for his wounds and will be arrested after he is released.